lucianghinda/allaboutcoding/cldomc3fg000809mj7sxqdm9e.md

+---
-# We should adopt and use new Ruby features
+title: "We should adopt and use new Ruby features"
+datePublished: Fri Feb 03 2023 14:25:20 GMT+0000 (Coordinated Universal Time)
+cuid: cldomc3fg000809mj7sxqdm9e
+slug: we-should-adopt-and-use-new-ruby-features
+tags: programming-blogs, ruby, ruby-on-rails, coding

+---

 ### A bit of (personal) history